Tautological projection for cycles on the moduli space of abelian varieties: The top Chern class of the Hodge bundle

 \begin{definition} A pair $(X,D)$ is called \emph{simplest normal crossings} if $D\subset X$ is normal crossings in the Zariski topology and each intersection of components of $D$ is connected. \end{definition}

-\begin{rem} In more geometric terms, a toroidal embedding $(X,D)$ has simplest normal crossings if the following conditions are all satisfied: \begin{enumerate} \item [(i)] $(X,D)$ is a normal crossings pair (with $X$ smooth), \item [(ii)] the components of $D$ have no self-intersection, \item [(iii)] intersections of components of $D$ are connected. \end{enumerate} We note that properties (ii) and (iii) are stable under logarithmic alterations, but (i) is not. \end{rem}
+\begin{rem} In more geometric terms, a toroidal embedding $(X,D)$ has simplest normal crossings if the following conditions are all satisfied: \begin{enumerate} \item [(i)] $(X,D)$ is a normal crossings pair (in particular, $X$ is nonsingular), \item [(ii)] the components of $D$ have no self-intersection, \item [(iii)] intersections of components of $D$ are connected. \end{enumerate} We note that properties (ii) and (iii) are stable under logarithmic alterations.
+On the other hand, a logarithmic alteration of a normal crossings pair $(X,D)$ can be singular, so property (i) is not stable.
+Any log alteration $(X',D') \to (X,D)$ of a toroidal embedding that satisfies properties (i), (ii), and (iii) will also satisfy properties (i), (ii), and (iii) as long as $X'$ is nonsingular. \end{rem}

 \begin{cor} Let $f: (X,D_X) \to (S,D_S)$ be a log family with $(S,D_S)$ toroidal.
 Then there is a log alteration $f': (X',D_{X'}) \to (S',D_{S'})$ which is a log family where both $S'$ and $X'$ have simplest normal crossings. \end{cor} \begin{proof} We can make $S$ and $X$ simplest normal crossings by suitable log modifications For example, we can take the log modifications corresponding to double barycentric subdivisions (see the discussion in \cite[Section 5.6]{MPS}).
 Since logarithmic alterations are log \'etale and surjective, the morphism $X_1 \to S_1$ remains log smooth and surjective.
 Moreover, as noted in Remark \ref{rem:monodromy}, any further log alteration of $X_1$ or $S_1$ which is smooth will have simplest normal crossings.
 Therefore, we may apply Theorem \ref{thm:semistablereduction} to $X_1 \to S_1$ to get the desired $X' \to S'$. \end{proof}